Visit Reepham and discover what this small but attractive Norfolk market town has to offer.

 Nestled in rolling countryside between the Bure and Wensum valleys, Reepham is located within easy access of the fine city of Norwich, the famous Norfolk Broads and the fabulous North Norfolk coast, making it an ideal touring base.

-The town centre houses a quaint local pub renowned for its fireplace in winter and live courtyard jazz in summer, as well as antique shops, a clothing boutique, an art gallery, shops to browse, a range of places to eat and drink, and accommodation to suit all budgets.
+The town centre houses a quaint local pub renowned for its fireplace in winter and live courtyard jazz in summer, as well as antique shops, an art gallery (in the Bircham Centre), shops to browse, a range of places to eat and drink, and accommodation to suit all budgets.

 Reepham is unique in that its churchyard once had three churches (one of only two such sites in Europe), but one burnt down in 1543 with only a fragment now remaining.